Vicachu42/webshop-with-tdd/README.md

 I have also finally started with some more serious testing.
 While testing out if the components are gets imported into the view was fairly straight forward, I struggled a bit more with testing visibility.
 The plan is to use to same view and toggle visibility between product listing and the shopping cart.
 At first I tried figuring out how to test the child components without much success, but by nesting the components into html I could target the spans rather than the components.
 That worked a lot better.

 For tomorrow the plan is to write a test for the button that toggles the visibility and to spend some time working on post and delete in backend.

+### September 14th
+Today I started working on a test that should test whether you can toggle between the views on Home.vue.
+At the moment, it can't find the element I'm supposed to test, and I don't know if it has something to do with the element being nested into a grand child (even though the event has been emitted to the parent).